Se Habla EspaƱol

 • Specific Authority to Own, Possess, or Use Firearms: While this form of clemency does restore the right to bear arms, the Clemency Board will not restore these rights to those convicted in federal or out-of-state courts.

 • Restoration of Civil Rights: This restores the rights and privileges associated with citizenship like voting, holding public office, and possessing a state license.
-However, if the applicant is required to be on a sex offender registry due to their crimes, clemency will not remove that obligation.
+However, if the applicant is required to be on a sex offender registry due a conviction for a sex crime, clemency will not remove that obligation.

 Clemency can restore full civil rights, including the right to bear arms, but the Clemency Board must approve full restoration and forgiveness.